liftbridge-io/liftbridge/documentation/client_implementation.md

 ```

-Note: if `CompactMaxGoroutines` is configured, you have to make sure manually that `CompacEnabled` is also set.
-The reason is that if this is not enabled explicitly, the servier will use default configuration and that may be to disable compaction on the service side, which renders `CompactMaxGoroutines` to be unused.
+Note: if `CompactMaxGoroutines` is configured, you have to make sure manually
+that `CompactEnabled` is also set.
+The reason is that if this is not enabled
+explicitly, the servier will use the default configuration and that may be to
+disable compaction on the service side, which renders `CompactMaxGoroutines` to
+be unused.

 ```go
 // CreateStream creates a new stream attached to a NATS subject.
 Subject is the